Heavytik/modbus-reader/README.md

 This demo is not ready.
 It fullfilles only requirements for Long type numbers and partially Floats.
 Code quality is easy to improve.
 I really would like to add some documentation, but its time is not yet, when code is still evolving fast (Its time is when there is a little bit more stability).

+THERE IS NO ANY ERROR MANAGEMENT, so app is not production ready att all.

 Demo has done with Java Spring backend and React frontend.

 There is live demo.
 Front end is debloyed in own repository, on Netlify.
 Backend is on Heroku.